cognitivefashion/cognitivefashion.github.io/cfwebsite/content/portfolio/api_visual_browse.md

 <img src="/img/portfolio/visual_browse_1.jpg" width="600">

-A user clicks on an existing apparel/accessory image in the catalog and Visual Browse will fetch and display similar looking products from the catalog.
-Visual Browse does not need any meta information and search is based only on images.
-The deep learning based CNN model has been fine tuned to the domain of fashion.
+A user clicks on an existing apparel or accessory image in the product catalog and Visual Browse will fetch and display other similar looking products from the catalog.
+Visual Browse does not need any meta information as searches are performed only on images themselves.

 [API documentation](https://cognitivefashion.github.io/slate/#visual-browse) | [Demo](http://cfdemosflagship.mybluemix.net/)

 </br>
 ## Use cases

-1. Automatically enable `other similar looks` feature on the website.
+1. `Curation`  Instantly refine product results or feed by visual similarity ("shop more that look like this") or automatically enable "other similar looks" feature on the website.
-1. Useful to recommend alternate items when an item goes out of stock.
-1. This is a more interactive way of browsing the catalog based on visual search.
-It essentially recreates the experience of asking `Show me more dresses like this.`
-1. Encourages serendipitous buying and sticky behavior on the website.
+1. `Out-of-Stock`  Recommend visually similar available products when desired product is out-of-stock.
+1. `Retargeting`  Follow-up with customers by recommending products that are visually similar to items in abandoned cart.

 </br>
 ## References